 Prevent Unwanted Adhesion with Release Liners

 In many applications, adhesives are not meant to be used immediately and, therefore, we have to prevent them from sticking to any unwanted services prior to their proper usage.
-One example of a release liner in-use is on a band-aid.
-The white pieces of paper that are peeled off before adhering the bandage to the skin are release liners – they prevent the bandage from sticking to anything else before it is used for its actual purpose.
+One example of a release liner is a band-aid.
+The white pieces of paper that are peeled off before adhering the bandage to the skin are release liners.
+They prevent the bandage from sticking to anything else before it is used for its actual purpose.

 - Lay-flat liners for sheeting

 - Light gauge liners for roll dispensing (SCK)

 - Backside coated liners for static/slip-control (“traction-coated”)